Cuprate/cuprate/books/protocol/src/consensus_rules/blocks/weights.md

 For any hard-fork the minimum this can be is the [penalty free zone](#penalty-free-zone)[^minimum-effective-median].

-Up till hard-fork 10 this is done by just getting the median **block weight** over the last 100 blocks[^pre-hf-10-effective-median], if there are less than 100 blocks just get the median over all the blocks.
+Up until hard-fork 10, this is done by just getting the median **block weight** over the last 100 blocks[^pre-hf-10-effective-median], if there are less than 100 blocks just get the median over all the blocks.

-For hf 10 onwards we first get the median **long term weight** over the last 100000 blocks[^hf-10+-effective-median-step-1], if this median is less than the hf 5 [penalty free zone](#penalty-free-zone) set the median to that, this is the long term median.
+For hf 10 onwards, we first get the median **long term weight** over the last 100,000 blocks[^hf-10+-effective-median-step-1], if this median is less than the hf 5 [penalty free zone](#penalty-free-zone) set the median to that, this is the long term median.

 Now get the median **block weight** over the last 100 blocks, this is the short term median.